 Teachers use their subject knowledge and understanding to support children’s learning by…

-Staff will use the Cornerstone Curriculum and National Curriculum to ensure subject coverage is met and will ensure that the long term plan reflects the coverage required in each year group.
+Staff will use our personalised Curriculum (which is informed by and aligned to the National Curriculum) to ensure subject coverage is met and will ensure that the long term plan reflects the coverage required in each year group.
 We believe a combination of indoor, outdoor and off site learning experiences will provide our children with a deeper understanding of places, people and processes.

 Children are engaged in the lessons and understand the value of what they are learning.
 Children understand the relevance of this in their learning journey, drawing on links to previous learning.
 As a result of this, pupils are not deterred if they do not quickly establish an understanding, instead they are motivated to achieve the learning outcome by the end of the session.
 They understand that making mistakes is as much as a part of learning/discovery as is being successful.
 Enjoyment and enthusiasm are expressed by children engaged in History lessons.